 He is an instructor in bhakti-yoga, mantra meditation, kirtan, and interactive dance.
 Widely known for his passion for the performing arts, he has taken an active role in writing and directing morality theatrical productions that are presented all over the world.
 Productions scripted and directed by him are as follows: The Jagannatha Story, Demon, Dhruva, Three Lives of Bharat, Ramayana, Krishna the Eighth Boy, Marichi, God Is, Gods and Demons, Grandsire, Vamana, The Gita, Chaitanya’s Verses, Lonely People, The Witness, Brother I Need You, Pancha Tattva, Canto Ten, Rolling the Dice, and Kunti and Karna.
 He has also directed such ISKCON Classics as “The Boatman,” “Big Fish, Little Fish,” and “The Age of Kali.”

-He achieved the remarkable feat of walking across Canada three times, beginning with his first walk in 1996, detailed in the National Film Board of Canada documentary “The Longest Road.”
-His pedestrian pastimes include trekking across Ireland, the Fiji Islands, Mauritius, Trinidad, Guyana and Israel.
+He achieved the remarkable feat of walking across Canada four times, beginning with his first walk in 1996, detailed in the National Film Board of Canada documentary “The Longest Road.”
+His pedestrian pastimes include trekking across Ireland, the Fiji Islands, Mauritius, Trinidad, Guyana, Israel and the United States.
 He began his fourth cross-Canada trek in the autumn of 2011.